 Our Eco Policy

-Here are Green Retreats, we have our own eco-policy to ensure that we are consistently doing out bit for the environment!
+Here are Green Retreats, we’re not just encouraging you to have an eco friendly home, we have our own eco-policy to ensure that we are consistently doing our bit for the environment!
 Everything we carry out has the planet in mind, which is why we came up with our environmental policy, you can read it here.

 Our garden rooms are also eco-friendly, all the way from production to installation.
 Our factory is 100% Carbon neutral, and we use solar energy.

 For more information on our services, be sure to contact us today!
 But in the meantime, spend your time trying to incorporate these tips into your home, and help improve the planet!

 For more inspiration, take a look at our videos!

 Our garden rooms are priced based on the internal sizes rather than the exterior footprint, making it easier for you to plan your work space.
 A commercial unit from Green Retreats could end up saving you a fortune from the costs of renting a workspace alone.
 The price includes base, installation and VAT so there are no (nasty) surprises when it comes to final payment.